 5 big ideas for an amazing bathroom remodel

-I get asked all the time about what's the best way to spend your money if you're planning on remodeling your bathroom.
+I get asked all the time about what is the best way to spend your money if you are planning on remodeling your bathroom.
 Well, I have a few big tips and tricks I always use that I feel help you get the most bang for your buck.
 This bathroom was a perfect example of how to really stretch your dollar and make your remodel look like a million bucks!

-In a bathroom, the more natural light you can get, the better!
-I went all out in this particular remodel.
+In a bathroom, the more natural light you can get the better!
+In this particular remodel I really went all out.
 The bathroom before was such a dark and closed off space.
-We added a huge skylight, and two huge windows: one above the tub; one in the shower.
-In my opinion, it was the most important element to make the small footprint of the bathroom feel much larger.
+We added a huge skylight, and two huge windows one above the tub and one in the shower.
+In my opinion it was the most important element to make the small footprint of the bathroom feel much larger.
 It brought the outdoors in, but also helped to give the space a much needed feeling of being airy and bright!

 2. add storage!

-Storage is key in a small-space.
-Keeping it uncluttered and giving all of the things that go into the bathroom a designated place will help keep the focus on your beautiful bathroom and not all the products and stuff that inevitably will pile up!
-In this remodel, we created a huge 9’ vanity that created a ton of storage and gave them two sinks.
+In a small space storage is key.
+Keeping a small space un-cluttered and giving all of the things that go into the bathroom a designated place will help keep the focus on your beautiful bathroom and not all the products and stuff that inevitably will pile up!
+In this remodel we created a huge 9’ vanity that created a ton of storage and gave them 2 sinks.